 Would you be surprised to learn that the majority of the U.S. workforce will be working remotely within the next decade?
-This may sound like a far-off statistic, but in fact, according to a study from Global Workplace Analytics, regular remote work among the non-self-employed population has grown by 140 percent since 2005.
+This may sound like a far-off statistic, but in fact, according to a recent study , regular remote work among the non-self-employed population has grown by 159 percent since 2008.

-Additionally, a study from Gallup shows that telecommuting is one of the most desirable perks a company can offer and that remote workers are also the most engaged among all those surveyed across all fields of employment.
+Additionally, multiple studies show that telecommuting is one of the most desirable perks a company can offer and that remote workers are also the most engaged among all those surveyed across all fields of employment.

 It's easy to envision the many benefits that accrue to employees who work remotely, but employers have much to gain from offering this type of arrangement as well: Not only are workers more satisfied and more engaged, they're also more productive.

 That's just the beginning of how remote work can pay off for employers - companies also decrease attrition; save money on things like real estate, utilities and the like; and even reduce the spread of contagious illnesses like the flu during those times of the year when everyone is coming down with something.